wp-plugins/gmo-showtime/readme.txt

 How to Use:

-Create GMO Showtime contents in the “Carousel”.
+Create GMO Showtime contents in the "Carousel".
 They can be directly set in the carousel, or you can directly copy the option.
-Set up pages and effects within GMO Showtime “Settlings”, and insert code to the location where you wish to place a slider.
+Set up pages and effects within GMO Showtime "Settlings", and insert code to the location where you wish to place a slider.

 Instruction:  Please refer [here](http://support.wpshop.com/) for the GMO Showtime instruction.